Becoming an athletics official can be a rewarding experience for those who are passionate about the sport of track and field.

 Officials enjoy free membership as well as free education and accreditation courses.

 Official membership provides access to insurance and member discounts through our partner program.
-This does not include club membership fees.
+This membership does not include club membership fees.

 Official Membership – FREE ($0)

-Australian Athletics Officials’ Education Scheme (AAOES)
+Australian Athletics Officials Education Scheme (AAOES)

-Becoming a Victorian Official is an opportunity to work in a fun and welcoming environment, learn new skills and provide Victorian athlete’s the opportunity to progress through the junior and senior ranks.
+Becoming a Victorian Official is an opportunity to work in a fun and welcoming environment, learn new skills and provide Victorian athletes with the opportunity to progress through the junior and senior ranks.
 With numerous roles and events including; cross country, road, walks, track and field, there is an opportunity for everyone.

 The Australian Athletics Officials’ Education Scheme (AAOES) is a joint initiative between Athletics Australia and Jetstar Little Athletics and will provide a seamless and transparent education pathway for all Victoria Officials.
-With the endorsement of the Australian Sport Commission a new online learning portal has been introduced along with face-to-face course delivery.
+With the endorsement of the Australian Sport Commission, a new online learning portal has been introduced along with face-to-face course delivery.

 Officials Qualification Levels